 For more information, you can contact the National Crops Information Service by phone at 1800 062 332.

 Regional work for your second year visa Australia

 Working on a farm can allow you to get a second year visa Australia.

-If you decide to extend your visa for a second year you need to log about 3 months (88 days) of regional work.
+If you decide to apply for second year visa jobs to extend your visa you need to log about 3 months (88 days) of regional work.
 You must complete the work in a rural area.
 There is a list of Postcodes that are considered rural.
 That’s where you should be working to get you second year visa.
 It can be a great opportunity to visit an area of Australia you’ve never seen before!

 There are many industries to chose from (not only farm work).
 These industries include: Plant and animal cultivation, farming, fishing and curling, construction and mining.
 Here is the list of industries.

 Farm work Australia / second year visa jobs: more tips

 How to find a farm?
 First of all, you need to know in which region and at what time of the year there are crops to be harvested.